nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:
 ```
 ____________________________________________________________
-The amount of money earned of bui is: $2.50
+The amount of money earned by bui is: $2.50
 ____________________________________________________________
 ```